Guts/mkdocs-rss-plugin/docs/configuration.md

 - `as_creation`: meta tag name to use as creation date.
 Default to `False`.
 - `as_update`: meta tag name to use as update date.
 Default to `False`.
 - `datetime_format`: datetime format.
 Default to `"%Y-%m-%d %H:%M"`.
 - `default_timezone`: timezone to use by default to make aware datetimes.
 Default to `UTC`.
+Introduced in version 1.3.0 with [PR 142](https://github.com/Guts/mkdocs-rss-plugin/pull/142).
 - `default_time`: time to use if page contains only a date.
 Useful to avoid the 'midnight syndrom' or have to specify hour in every single page.
 Default to `None`.
 24h-clock format is expected: `%H:%M`.
 Example: `"14:20"`.
+Introduced in version 1.4.0 with [PR 145](https://github.com/Guts/mkdocs-rss-plugin/pull/145).

 #### Example